bertdb/gem-ws2-floppy-to-midi-dump/README.md

 This convertor can be used for using collections of WS2 floppies on WS2 devices with broken floppy drives.

 Usage:

 ./ws2-transform.pl floppyfile.ALL

 ls -l floppyfile.syx

-Put Your WS1/WS2/WS3/WS400 in MIDI dump receive mode, then use your favorite SysEx librarian program to send the .syx file via MIDI to your WS1/WS2/WS3/WS400.
+Finally, put your WS1/WS2/WS3/WS400 in MIDI dump receive mode, then use your favorite SysEx librarian program to send the .syx file via MIDI to your WS1/WS2/WS3/WS400.